dcanasp/memory_bank/low level/computer parts/BIOS.md

 ## BIOS (Basic Input/Output System)

-- BIOS is a firmware embedded on a chip on a computer's [[motherboard]].
+- BIOS is a firmware embedded on a chip on a computer's [[Motherboard]].
 It initializes and tests hardware components during the booting process and provides runtime services for operating systems and programs.
 - Acts as an interface between the computer's firmware and its operating system at the boot moment
-- It loads the [[os]] to ram
+- It loads the [[OS]] to ram

 - **Booting Process**:
     - **Power-On Self-Test (POST)**: Checks the hardware's functionality and compatibility.